engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Monitoring informs about the current state and actively warns us about occurring problems.
 Observability describes our ability to investigate system behavior.
 The complexity of observability increases with distributed architectures.

-## Telemetry
+The data source, aggregation, and content.
 Telemetry data provides context for our observability.

-opentelemetry
+Opposed to monitoring third party systems, observing these proves to be difficult.
+When observing systems we request data and knowledge of internal processes, which, if not provided by the original authors, are hard to come by.
+Our industry consolidated data and endpoints to a standard called *OpenTelemetry*, a merger of *OpenTracing* and *OpenCensus*.
+The standard allows us to read and evaluate telemetry data across our proprietary tech and cross-vendor services.
+The three pillars of telemetry data consist of logs, metrics, and traces.

-What gets measured gets managed
+What gets measured gets managed.

 ### Logs

-error logs
-info logs
+Human readable textual information.
+Machine metadata, supplied by Otel schema and loggers.
+Parsable format.

+log levels
+log retention
+sensitive data
-log aggregation between services
+logging performance and sampling error logs info logs log aggregation between services